Near-Optimal Dynamic Asset Allocation in Financial Markets with Trading Constraints: Numerical Illustration

 \subsection{Brennan and Xia Environment}

-In furtherance of the numerical illustration that corroborates precision of the approximate technique and relies on \citet{brennan2002dynamic}'s economic environment, we introduce their model setup and pose congruent approximate optimality conditions in the spirit of section \ref{sec4}.
+In order to facilitate the numerical illustration, which corroborates precision of the approximate technique and relies on \citet{brennan2002dynamic}'s economic environment, we introduce their model setup and pose congruent approximate optimality conditions in the spirit of section \ref{sec4}.
 To align notation, we preserve the probabilistic schema in section \ref{sec2.1}, wherein we replace $W_t=\left[W^1_t,W^2_t\right]^{\top}$ by the $\RR^4$-valued $\widehat{z}_t=\left[z_t,z_{u,t}\right]^{\top}$.
 Further, introduce

-as two single-factor Vasicek processes for respectively the instantaneous real interest rate and the expected rate of inflation.
-We assume that that the therein assimilated parameters live by the typical definitions.
+as two single-factor Vasicek processes for the instantaneous real interest rate and the expected rate of inflation, respectively.
+We assume that that the assimilated parameters live by the typical definitions.
 These processes unequivocally meet the regularity conditions imposed on $r_t,\pi_t$ in the generic financial model construction of section \ref{sec2.1}.